 Backend API quick start

-This article describes how to implement Detection and Response services in your web application using a backend API approach.
-Initially, you need to install and initialize Mosaic's Platform web SDK in your front-end application.
-This SDK is responsible for collecting and streaming telemetry data to Mosaic.
+This article describes how to implement Fraud Prevention in your application using a backend API approach.
+Initially, you need to install and initialize the relevant Mosaic's SDK (for Web, Android, or iOS) in order to collect and stream telemetry data to Mosaic.
 The backend API then processes this data and responds accordingly, reporting specific user actions to Mosaic and fetching risk assessment recommendations for those actions.

 Step 1: Get client credentials